• ECTS

 A Bachelor's degree in Mathematics.

-Recommended prerequisites: the content of the two L3 courses "Groups and rings 1" and "Topology of metric spaces" of the Licence de Mathématiques of the University of Montpellier.
+Recommended prerequisites: the content of the two L3 courses "Groups and Rings 1" and "Topology of Metric Spaces" from the Bachelor's degree in Mathematics at the University of Montpellier.

 Read more